ArrowM/Queue-Bot/README.md

 Created to manage voice channel waiting rooms.
 This bot allows you to display the order of people waiting and easily pull them to another channel.

 ## How to use
-**Privileged users are the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.**
+*Privileged users* are the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.
-1. **Create a Queue.** *Privileged users* can create queues with `!queue {channel name}` where `{channel name}` is the name of a text or voice channels.
-For example, `!queue Waiting Room` turns the Waiting Room voice channel into a queue.
+1. **Create a Queue.**
+	`!queue {channel name}` creates a queue.
+Only *privileged users* can create queues. `{channel name}` must be the name of an existing text or voice channel.
-2. **Join a Queue.** Any user can join text queues by clicking the queue reaction or with `!join {channel name}`.
-Any user can join voice queues by joining the matching voice channel.
+2. **Join a Queue.**
+	**TEXT**: `!join {channel name} {OPTIONAL: custom message}` or clicking the queue reaction will add a person to a queue.
+	**VOICE**: Joining the matching voice channel will add you to a voice queue.
 3. **Pull Users From a Queue.**
-	**TEXT**: *Privileged* users can be pulled from a text queue with `!next {queue name}`.
+	**TEXT**: `!next {queue name} {amount}` can be used by *privileged users* to get the next people out of the queue.
-    **VOICE**: 1. `!start {queue name}` makes the bot join the voice channel.
-2. Move the bot to a new (non-queue) channel to set a "target".
-   If the target channel has a user limit, (`!limit {queue name} {#}`), the bot will automatically move people from the queue to keep the target channel full.
-You can disconnect the bot from the voice channel.
+   **VOICE**: `!start {queue name}` makes the bot join the voice channel, then move the bot to a new (non-queue) channel to set a "target".
+Then you can disconnect the bot from the voice channel.
+If the target channel has a user limit `!limit {queue name} {#}`, the bot will automatically move people from the queue to keep the target channel full.
-	If the target channel doesnt't have a user limit, you can move the bot to the target channel whenever you want to pull people from the queue (the bot will swap with them).
-You can customize how many people the bot will pull each time using `!pullnum {queue name} {#}`.
+	If the target channel doesnt't have a user limit, you can drag the bot to the target channel whenever you want to pull people from the queue (and the bot will swap with them).
+You can customize how many people the bot will pull at a time `!pullnum {queue name} {#}`.
+4. **Customization.**
-4. **Customization.** *Privileged* users can customize the command prefix, message color, messaging mode, and how long people can leave a queue without losing their spot with the commands below.There are also additional commands to do things like shuffling and clearing queues.
+	*Privileged users* can customize the command prefix, message color, messaging mode, and how long people can leave a queue without losing their spot with the commands below.There are also additional commands to do things like shuffling and clearing queues.

 ### Priviledged Commands
 Priviliged commands are restricted to the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.